 I gained a Social Work Diploma from the University of Edinburgh and worked as a social worker with children and families for four years, working part-time as a voluntary couple counsellor for SCMS.
-I decided that I wanted to become a full-time therapist and, after moving to Herefordshire with my husband, began to work for Herefordshire Relate and as an associate counsellor for several employment assistance programmes.
-My work is now entirely self-employed and based at my home, apart from my work for St Michael's Hospice and teaching mindfulness courses in Hereford.
+I decided that I wanted to become a full-time therapist and, after moving to Herefordshire, began to work for Herefordshire Relate and as an associate counsellor for several employment assistance programmes.
+My work is now entirely self-employed and based at my home or online.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.